ryanmorr/isotope/README.md

 ## Usage

-Create a basic store for a value:
+Create a basic store that encapsulates a value:

 ``` javascript
 import { store } from '@ryanmorr/isotope';